pingidentity/pingidentity-devops-getting-started/docs/profilesLayered.md

     # **** SERVER PROFILE END ****
    ```

+## Deploy the layered server profile

-7. Push your profiles and updated `docker-compose.yaml` file to your GitHub repository.
+1. Push your profiles and updated `docker-compose.yaml` file to your GitHub repository.
-8. Deploy the stack with the layered profiles.
+2. Deploy the stack with the layered profiles.

-To view this example in its entirety, including profile layers and docker-compose.yaml visit https://github.com/pingidentity/pingidentity-server-profiles/tree/master/layered-profiles
+To view this example in its entirety, including the profile layers and `docker-compose.yaml` file, see the [pingidentity-server-profiles/layered-profiles](../../pingidentity-server-profiles/layered-profiles) directory.